The Demand for Pediatric Nurses and How a DNP/PNP Can Help

 Pediatric Nurse Salaries

 This demand that far outpaces supply helps to explain why the benefit of becoming a pediatric nurse is a higher-than-average paycheck.
-According to the American Association of Nurse Practitioners, the salary of pediatric nurse practitioners who work in a primary care setting can be even higher, an annual base wage of more than $100,000.
+According to recent data, the salary of pediatric nurse practitioners who work in a primary care setting can be even higher, an annual base wage of more than $135,000.

 This incredible demand, combined with these higher-than-median salaries for those in pediatric nurse practitioner jobs, makes becoming a pediatric nurse practitioner as financially rewarding as it is personally fulfilling.